 How to Get From Monrovia to Robertsport

-Take a kek-kek to Duala market, near New Kru Town northeast of the city centre, for around 300 LBD.
-It’s less than 10 km and will probably take about a half hour from downtown.
+Take a kek-kek to Duala market, near New Kru Town northeast of the city center, for around 300 LBD.
+It’s less than 10 km and will probably take about a half-hour from downtown.

 There, you’ll need to get out and walk – the street is totally congested, trying to ride through it is pointless.
 Transport parks along the road with vans and bush taxis for any given destination grouped together and they leave once full (really full).
 There must be a method to the madness, but we just asked market vendors and security officers and followed directions till we found the bush taxis going to Robertsport, and then waited for the next one to fill.

 The bush taxi cost 700 LBD each and took about 2.5 hrs to drop us at the main junction in Robertsport.
 That is not including about an hour to fix a blown tire.
 Keep in mind it’s only around 120 kms, and the road has been improved in recent years – but it’s still pretty bad.
 This trip was an interesting experience in itself thanks to a gun-toting driver, you can read my story about it here: The Road to Robertsport

 Robertsport – Things to See and Do